Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: Experimental Evaluation

 \cref{fig:celeba-main-result} reports the experimental results on facial attribute prediction for various amounts of interventional training data.
-We make the following observations: \textbf{(1)}~as the proportion of interventional data increases, the relative drop in accuracy in all methods decreases, \textbf{(2)}~across all proportions of interventional data, \ourmethod{} consistently outperforms the baseline by $4\%-7\%$ lower relative drop in accuracy despite the potential challenges due to noise variable being causally related to the attributes of interest, \textbf{(3)}~relative drop in accuracy and interventional feature dependence show strong positive correlation~($\rho = 0.86$), and \textbf{(4)}~the interventional feature dependence of \ourmethod{} steadily decreases as the amount of interventional data increases.
+We make the following observations: \textbf{(1)}~as the proportion of interventional data increases, the relative drop in accuracy~($\text{Rel.}\Delta$) in all methods decreases, \textbf{(2)}~across all proportions of interventional data, \ourmethod{} consistently outperforms the baseline in $\text{Rel.}\Delta$ by 4 to 7 percentage points, despite the potential challenges due to noise variable being causally related to the attributes of interest, \textbf{(3)}~relative drop in accuracy and interventional feature dependence show strong positive correlation~($\rho = 0.86$), and \textbf{(4)}~the interventional feature dependence of \ourmethod{} steadily decreases as the amount of interventional data increases.